tkjone/cheatsheets/rst-cheat-sheet.rst

 Restructured Text Cheat Sheet
 *****************************

 Welcome to my curated RST cheat sheet.
-I hope to provide a one-stop-shop for RST knowledge with the focus being on practical application.
+This is a general, but opinionated, approach to writing in RST.
 This document will be a vanilla restructured text cheat sheet.
-This means that what I am documenting should work everywhere.
+There are actually many different ways to write RST, but in the end it is the level of consistency that you bring to your RST that will truly help you.

 .. contents::